Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Inference

 \subsubsection{Initialisation}

-While the LSPCM allows for an infinite number of latent dimensions and a potentially large number of components in the overfitted mixture, this is computationally impractical.
+While the LSPCM assumes an infinite number of latent dimensions and a potentially large number of components in the overfitted mixture, this is computationally impractical due to finite computational resources.
 Setting initial values for both the truncation level of the latent dimensions, $p_0$, and for the number of components in the mixture, $G$, prevents the sampler from exploring computationally unfeasible models.
 Here, $p_0 = 5$ and $G = 20$ are used throughout as these settings were empirically observed to strike a balance between exploring complex models and computational feasibility for the type of networks analysed.

-The LSPCM's parameters, cluster allocations and latent positions also require initialisation, achieved here as follows, where $s=0$:
+The LSPCM's parameters, cluster allocations and latent positions also require initialisation, achieved here as follows, where $s = 0$: